uofscphysics/docker-root/README.md

-# docker-root
+# dockerfiles

-Scripts to build and CERN ROOT applications in docker
+Scripts to build docker images that can be used for different types of reasearch.